-While the Act requires the measurement of energy use on a "site" basis, it does not preclude the use of additional or secondary energy descriptors that provide useful information to consumers on the energy consumption and environmental impacts of their appliance choices.
-Moreover, implementing an extended site or full-fuel-cycle energy descriptor would not require alteration of any test methods for the appliances.
+While The Energy Policy and Conservation Act, 42 U.S.C, § 6293, requires the measurement of energy use on a "site" basis, it does not preclude the use of additional or secondary energy descriptors that provide useful information to consumers on the energy consumption and environmental impacts of their appliance choices.
+Moreover, implementing an extended site or full-fuel-cycle energy descriptor would not require alteration of any test methods for appliances.
 Rather, a simple calculation can be done using the primary (site-based) energy descriptor as an independent variable.